Civility theory.

 overview

-3. Civility can be lacking, unsecured, secured, or thrive on security (levels of civility).
+- There are different levels of civility.
+Civility can be lacking, minimal (and thus insecure), open, secure, or flourishing based on security.
 Security thus becomes a central requirement of civility.

-4. Levels of civility arise and change directly through the relational logics in which participants think in relation to one another (logics of interest, power, and friend/enemy, or logic of mutual commitment), as well as through their forms of interaction (war, domination, negotiation, fair trials, integration).
-They are indirectly influenced by objective complexes of conditions, such as forms and degrees of mutual dependence and capacities for action.
+- Levels of civility emerge and change directly through the relationship logics and forms of action of those involved.
+They are only indirectly influenced by objective complexes of conditions, such as objective relationships and capacities for action.

-6. Anyone who wants to act responsibly must seek to realistically analyze the given situation and the options available.
-Value-based politics thus operates not in an abstract moral sense, but in a situation-specific, rational manner.
+- Anyone who wants to act responsibly must try to realistically analyze the situation and the options available.

-7. While basic concepts, typologies and models of civility are the content of the General Theory of Civility, the Special Theory of Civility deals with civility aspects of particular media (such as law, state, politics, economy, religion, science, games and sports) and particular challenges.
+- Basic concepts, typologies and models of civility are the content of the general theory of civility, civility aspects of special media (such as law, state, politics, economy, religion, science, games and sports) as well as special challenges are the content of the special theory of civility.

 Your own contribution?